 I love this classic.
 It is just special.
 Everybody knows about it, and it is so specific.
 If you want something old school, but still very quality, go with this.
 Also, it’s very small, as you saw above.
 This can be a unique experience while building on this.
-I think you can put really high-end PC in this small case.
-If you put it next to a big monitor with 24 or even 27 inches, it will look so sick!
+I think you can put really

 Bitfenix Prodigy is another classic on this list and I love it.
 I love how simple it is.
 It is just perfect for all players that love to travel with their PCs instead of laptops.
-It is small and compact, but it has just enough space for building something complitely new and different.
+It is small and compact, but it has just enough space for building something completely new and different.

 I don't know why I love the design of this case so much.
 I just think it looks perfect and I don't know what would I add.
 It is so simple and easy to use and transport.
 I can imagine how sick PC gaming system would look inside of this bad boy, especially if you get it in some unique color.